dimforge/rustsim.org/website/blog/2020-03-23-using-simd-aosoa-with-nalgebra.md

 | vector3 length                 |        5.3741 ns   |         __5.2332 ns__ |    20.5369 ns   |    34.2988 ns   |   20.5652 ns   |    20.6259 ns   |    20.9281 ns   |    20.6052 ns   |
 | vector3 normalize              |     __15.5892 ns__ |        __15.6585 ns__ |    59.1804 ns   |    60.9510 ns   |   35.7763 ns   |    61.3666 ns   |    36.7304 ns   |    61.3199 ns   |

-Please see the last section of this post for a more comprehensive benchmarks (including the use of `f32x8` and `f32x16` with nalgebra) and details about the benchmark conditions.
+Please see the [last section](http://localhost:3000/blog/2020/03/23/using-simd-aosoa-with-nalgebra#benchmarks-of-rust-linear-algebra-crates) of this post for a more comprehensive benchmark (including the use of `f32x8` and `f32x16` with nalgebra) and details about the benchmark conditions.

-# What is SIMD AoSoA?
+## What is AoSoA with explicit SIMD?
-The data layout I call here "SIMD AoSoA" is inspired form the AoSoA (Array-of-Structs-of-Arrays) layout which is itself a combination of two more common layouts: SoA (Struct-of-Arrays) and AoS (Array-of-Structs).
-So let's see what is the difference of all those layouts with the simple example using 3D vectors (vectors with three components `x, y, z`): given two sets of 1000 3D vectors, we want to compute the sum of each pairs of vectors with the same index.
+The data layout I call here __AoSoA with explicit SIMD__ (or __SIMD AoSoA__ for short) is a straightforward variant of the __AoSoA__ (Array-of-Structures-of-Arrays) layout which is itself a combination of two more common layouts: __SoA__ (Structure-of-Arrays) and __AoS__ (Array-of-Structures).
+So let's see what is the difference of all those layouts with the simple example using 3D vectors (vectors with three components `x, y, z`): given two arrays of 1024 3D vectors, we want to compute the sum of each pairs of vectors with the same index.

-_Note:_ the explanations here are merely a superficial introduction of the AoS vs SoA vs AoSoA concepts.
-I just want to clarify some of the differences and some of their advantages/inconvenient.
-Though I won't provide any detailed analysis of the generated assembly code after compiling the examples provided.
+_Note:_ The explanations here are merely a superficial introduction of the AoS vs SoA vs AoSoA concepts.
+I just want to explain some of the differences and some of their advantages/disadvantages.
+I won't give any detailed analysis of the generated assembly code after compiling the examples provided.
 The benchmarks at the end of this post will show the performance difference between AoS and SIMD AoSoA.
+You may be interest by [that article too](https://software.intel.com/en-us/articles/memory-layout-transformations).

-_Note 2:_ for iterating through the arrays, I'll be using an explicit index `for i in 0..1000` instead of iterators.
-This is done to make the number of iterations explicit, and the code simpler to understand for readers that are not used to Rust iterators.
+_Note 2:_ For iterating through the arrays, I'll be using explicit indices `for i in 0..1024` instead of iterators.
+This is on purpose to make the number of iterations explicit and to make the code easier to understand for readers that are not used to Rust iterators.

-## Array-of-Structs (AoS)
+### Array-of-Structures (AoS)
-The Array-of-Structs layout is the most common and intuitive layout.
+The Array-of-Structures layout is the most common and intuitive layout.
 You define a structure as the aggregation of all its fields.
-And multiple structs of the same type are simply stored one after the other inside of a `Vec`.
+And multiple structures of the same type are simply stored one after the other inside of an array.
 Here is what our 3D vector would look like:

 ```rust